nikolayquadrat/pubmed-delve/README.md

 source("scripts/aggregate-and-report.R") # aggregates the results and draw pictures source("scripts/parsing-by-section.R") # additional script for the Elife's sections
 ```

-Note that might need to run these commands on Linux machines to work with the xml2 package:
+Note that it might be necessary to run these commands on Linux machines to work with the xml2 package:
 ```sh
 sudo apt update
 sudo apt install -y libcurl4-openssl-dev libssl-dev libxml2-dev